Armed groups clash in Tripoli in worst fighting for over a year

 Overnight, a camp belonging to one brigade was bulldozed by a rival faction, according to videos posted on social media.
 There were unconfirmed reports that at least seven people had been killed.
 Some shops were shut and frightened residents rushed to stock up on provisions.

-One of the capital's bigger armed groups, the Tripoli Revolutionaries Brigade, asserted that it had taken control of the Al Nasr Forest area around the Rixos hotel.
+One of the capital's bigger armed groups, the Tripoli Revolutionaries Brigade, said it had taken control of the Al Nasr Forest area around the Rixos hotel, where it said it had found dozens of explosive devices.
 A new legislative body linked to the GNA was ousted from the Rixos buildings in October.

 Factional fighting in 2014 destroyed Tripoli's international airport.
 The area around the city's remaining airport, Mitiga, was calm on Friday and flights were operating.

-(Writing by Aidan Lewis; editing by Mark Heinricb)
+Additional reporting and writing by Aidan Lewis; Editing by Alison Williams